The ultimate Katherine & Surrounds accommodation guide

 The sounds of the singing cicadas will remind you you’re in the Australian tropics, but the feel of the Cicada Lodge is something like a luxurious European day spa – only with a far better view.
 Each room is nestled within the natural bush that surrounds Nitmiluk Gorge.
 The rooms are decorated with authentic Aboriginal artwork from local artists which have been created to complement the natural surroundings.

 Searching for a hotel in Katherine?
 Whether it’s a short stay, a long jaunt, or you just don’t know if you ever want to leave, you’ll find comfort and adventure here.

 While visiting Nitmiluk Gorge, there are few places that provide quicker and easier access to the Gorge than Nitmiluk Chalets and Campground.
-Located just 600 metres from the boat cruise departure point, the comfortable, self-contained chalets with large balconies are perfect for relaxing after a day exploring Nitmiluk.
+Located just 600m from the boat cruise departure point, the comfortable, self-contained chalets with large balconies are perfect for relaxing after a day exploring Nitmiluk.

 If you want to stay within the Katherine township itself, you’ll have your very own home away from home at the St Andrews Serviced Apartments, which come with all the creature comforts at a very affordable price.
 For country comfort in town, Knotts Crossing Resort sits opposite the Katherine River, boasting beautiful tropical gardens and options for all budgets.